-Standards are reviewed annually and updated as necessary to ensure that Maine Tobacco-Free College Network is encouraging colleges & universities to meet emerging best practice standards for tobacco-free policies and supporting tobacco-free lifestyles.
+Standards are reviewed annually and updated as necessary to ensure that Maine Tobacco-Free College Network is encouraging institutions of higher education to meet emerging best practice standards for tobacco-free policies and supporting tobacco-free lifestyles.

 2. Policy Communication.
 Written policies, procedures or plans exist that detail communication about the campus policy, whether or not the policy is 100% smoke and tobacco-free, to all campus community members and visitors.